manwar/theweeklychallenge/content/blog/strategy-in-python.md

 > `Interface:` A completely empty contract.
 It contains only method signatures but no data (state) and no implementation code.
 A class implements an interface.

 > `Abstract Class:` A partially written class.
-It can have method signatures, but it can also have concrete ethods and member variables.
+It can have method signatures, but it can also have concrete methods and member variables.
 It cannot be instantiated on its own.
 A class extends inherits from) an abstract class.

 `Python` does not have a built-in `interface` keyword.
 Instead, `Python` uses the `abc` module to do dual roles for both concepts.